88 Online Therapy Tips (Get Better Results and Save Money)

 65. Remember that everything is fuel for growth if you’re willing to learn from it.

-Therapy helps you understand yourself better so that the changes you make are more authentic and effective.
+Therapy helps you understand yourself better, and making mistakes is part of the learning process.
 Sometimes what looks like failure can actually be the beginning of a powerful change.
 Seeing that you’re brave or strong enough to try something that scared you can be more important to your growth than the results of what you did.

 Tips for Building a Better Relationship with Your Therapist